-I understand that you bring your unique history, wishes and concerns to your pregnancy.
-I have looked after thousands of women as they have experienced every type of pregnancy, from the entirely straight-forward to the extremely complex.
-I encourage you to ask questions and to feel comfortable discussing every aspect of your pregnancy care.
-I am a firm believer in informed patient choice and will work with you to create an enjoyable, involved pregnancy and birth experience for you and your partner.
+I understand that you bring your unique history and wishes to your pregnancy.
+As a high risk obstetrician and certified Maternal Fetal Medicine specialist, I have cared for thousands of women as they’ve experienced every type of pregnancy, from the entirely straight-forward to the extremely complex.
+I will be with you each step of the way to create a safe, healthy and empowering pregnancy and birth experience for you and your partner.

 Your first visit is usually around 8 weeks of pregnancy.
 We’ll have a detailed discussion of your medical history and current health.
 I encourage you to bring a list of questions, so that we can talk through any concerns you have.
 I’ll also perform an ultrasound scan to confirm your due date.
 We’ll talk about staying healthy (diet, exercise and lifestyle advice), supplements, screening for Down syndrome and any special plans for your pregnancy.